larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 * Animate undead without making yourself vulnerable to Dark Fiends.
 * Only works on permanently dead bodies that have also been specially prepared.
 * Corpses may be animated repeatedly, by different casters, though they need to be prepared and possibly repaired between animations.
-* “Renting” a corpse from the Necromancer’s Guild of Varos requires a Necromancy License.
+* “Renting” a corpse from the Necromancer's Guild of Varos requires a Necromancy License.

 ## Historical Necromancy and Its Current Function:

 ---
-The current understanding of Necromancy and its associated magics is that each invocation of a Necromantic spell leaves the caster’s spirit open and vulnerable to corruption by these Fiends, as the caster is borrowing their power to complete the spell.
+The current understanding of Necromancy and its associated magics is that each invocation of a Necromantic spell leaves the caster's spirit open and vulnerable to corruption by these Fiends, as the caster is borrowing their power to complete the spell.

 Over time, this can lead to the necromancer losing themselves as their Spirit degrades, becoming vulnerable to being completely possessed by a Dark Fiend seeking to escape their imprisonment from within the Dark Nether.

 As the caster is relying on powers outside of their own mana to assist in the control, creation, and manipulation of the undead, the only limit to the number of undead that can be raised by a single Necromancer is the magnitude of their magical attunement.
-Fiendish Necromancy is also potent enough to overtake any remaining connection between a body and its spirit while it is weakened by death, and force the body to act according to the caster’s will.
+Fiendish Necromancy is also potent enough to overtake any remaining connection between a body and its spirit while it is weakened by death, and force the body to act according to the caster's will.
 This can prevent a Spirit from undergoing a cycle of Death and Resurrection, which has led to the argument that Necromancy disrupts the natural order of Life and Death.

 ## New Necromancy and Its Function: